 Yes, it is possible to be happy with the wood trim in your home.

-But deep, dark wood trim can be hard to work with, as it often means that your rooms are dark and can feel drab.
+That said, deep, dark wood trim can be hard to work with, as it often means that your rooms are dark and can feel drab.
 Choosing a colour to work with the wood trim is also no easy task.

-Finally, if you feel a little more bold and like some colour in your life, choose something that will contrast with the wood, but stick to a natural vibe.
-Muted tones found in nature like mossy green, sage, and seafoam green work well.
+Finally, if you feel a little more bold and want some colour in your life, choose something that will contrast with the wood, but stick to a natural vibe.
+Muted tones found in nature like mossy green, sage, cool blue-grey and seafoam green work well.

-Look, we all want updated homes that are peaceful, comfortable, and inviting, without being too dark and heavy.
+We all want updated homes that are peaceful, comfortable, and inviting, without being too dark and heavy.
 Having wood trim just means pairing the right colour to achieve this.
 I hope this simple guide has helped convince you not to paint out all of that beautiful wood trim just yet!